52North/SOS/README.md

   * `README` :          This file
   * `RELEASE-NOTES` : The release notes of the 52°North SOS

-No printer friendly documentation exist for this release.
+No printer-friendly documentation exists for this release.
 Instead, refer to the [wiki documentation](https://wiki.52north.org/SensorWeb/SensorObservationServiceIVDocumentation).

 ## Support